-District renews Adams Morgan business improvement district but urges change
+D.C. renews Adams Morgan business improvement district but urges change

 Constantine Stavropoulos, who has served as the Adams Morgan Partnership’s president over its 16-year existence, welcomed the District’s decision to renew the BID.

-“We were very pleased,” said Stavropoulos, whose Tryst Trading Co. operates the Tryst coffee house and the Diner.
-He said he had not had a chance to review the 20-page report to comment on specifics, but that the leadership would take the District’s findings seriously as it revises its bylaws — an effort already underway.
+“We were very pleased,” said Stavropoulos, whose Tryst Trading Co. operates the Tryst coffeehouse and the Diner.
+He said he had not had a chance to review the 20-page report to comment on specifics but that the leadership would take the District’s findings seriously as it revises its bylaws — an effort already underway.

 “I hope some good and some progress comes from this,” said Joe Lapan, a partner in Songbyrd, a music venue and cafe.
 “I think the BID is the best-positioned entity to kind of bring together property owners and small businesses and different business actors.”